dialex/PersonalTroller/README.md

 Even if the victim opens the **Task Manager** searching for your process, it appears listed as **Host Process For Driver Compatibility**.
 He/she will never guess that's a trolling process.

-:green_heart: The Troller is *environmentally friendly*, suspeding while idle and hibernating to the next day, keeping resources consumption to a minimum.
+:green_heart: The Troller is *environmentally friendly*, suspeding while idle and hibernating to the next day, keeping resource consumption to a minimum.

 ## New features & License